-Wellness programs are structured initiatives offered by employers or health plans designed to promote healthy behaviors, prevent illness, and improve overall well-being.
-Traditionally, these programs have included components like health risk assessments, biometric screenings, gym reimbursements, smoking cessation support, and nutritional counseling.
-The core idea is proactive: by investing in employee health, organizations aim to reduce healthcare costs, decrease absenteeism, boost productivity, and enhance talent attraction and retention.
-In the context of healthcare benefits, wellness programs are not insurance themselves but are strategically integrated to complement medical, dental, and vision coverage, forming a more holistic approach to workforce health.
+Wellness programs are structured offerings from employers or health plans.
+They aim to encourage healthy behaviors, prevent illness, and improve well-being.
+Traditional components include health risk assessments, biometric screenings, gym reimbursements, smoking cessation support, and nutritional counseling.
+The idea is proactive: invest in employee health now to cut costs later — fewer doctor visits, less absenteeism, better productivity.
+These programs aren't insurance themselves.
+Instead, they sit alongside medical, dental, and vision coverage, creating a more complete approach to workforce health.

 The Evolution: From Perk to Strategic Health-to-Wealth System